barchart/alerting-service-public/docs/content/concepts/connecting.md

 ```

 _Tip: Only ```require``` (or ```import```) the adapter you intend to use — this will reduce the size of your bundled code._

+## Using the API

+There is no need to perform a _connect_ action when using the REST-ful API — each request is completely independent of previous requests.